World's first Boeing 777 retires

 Courtesu Cathay Pacific

-Boeing are currently working on a new edition of the 777 -- the 777-9 is scheduled to be soaring into the the skies by 2019.
+Boeing is currently working on a new edition of the 777 -- the 777-9 is scheduled to take off by 2019.
 The 777 series is widely acclaimed for bridging the capacity difference between smaller jets and the likes of Boeing's 747 jumbo.

 "Our 777-200 aircraft have served us exceptionally well over the last two decades, and as we progressively retire these over the months ahead, we eagerly look forward to welcoming the state-of-the art 777-9 aircraft into our fleet from 2021," says Cathay Pacific Chief Executive Officer Rupert Hogg.